Doon Academy

-The school also has a fully stocked library with IT facilities which is accessible to all pupils.
+Overview

+In 2019, 77% of Doon Academy pupils attained qualifications in literacy and numeracy at SCQF Level 4, while 46% attained Level 5.
+In 2019, 89% of pupils leaving Doon Academy were reported to be in a "positive destination" following their secondary education.
+In the five years previous to 2019, the figure for positive destinations for Doon Academy had remained above 85%.

 Associated Primary Schools

-The school services 5 local primary schools: Bellsbank Primary School, Dalmellington Primary School, Littlemill Primary School, Patna Primary School and St. Xaviers Primary School.
+The school serves five local primary schools within the area – Bellsbank Primary School, Dalmellington Primary School, Littlemill Primary School, Patna Primary School and St. Xaviers Primary School.
 Children from other schools may be able to attend Doon Academy on approval of a placing request.